 Gabriel Erkoreka was born in Bilbao, Spain, in 1969.
 He studied composition with Carmelo Bernaola at the Conservatoire of Vitoria, and with Michael Finnissy at the Royal Academy of Music, where he obtained the DipRAM and a Masters degree with distinction from the University of London.

-In 2008 he won the “Reina Sofía” International Composition Prize.
-Other prizes include: the Rome Prize awarded by the Spanish Academy in Rome in 2001; Premio INAEM - Colegio de España in Paris; First Prize of the Premio SGAE in Madrid, the Josiah Parker Prize at the Royal Academy of Music, and the Prize of the Basque Government (1999).
+In 2018, the OCNE (Spanish National Orchestra) dedicated its prestigious “Carte Blanche” to Erkoreka, and he was also recipient of the “Musika Bulegoa 2018” Prize in the Basque Country.
+In 2008, he won the “Reina Sofía” International Composition Prize.
+Other prizes include: the Rome Prize awarded by the Spanish Academy in Rome in 2001; Premio INAEM - Colegio de España in Paris; First Prize of the Premio SGAE in Madrid and the Josiah Parker Prize at the Royal Academy of Music.
 He was selected to participate in the UNESCO International Rostrum of Composers in Paris, and for the International Gaudeamus Music Week.